Skip to content

 Maria Homann

-Selenium test automationis a popular web-testing tool.
+Selenium test automation is a popular web-testing tool.

 Why?